ashesh-0/Disentangle/README.md

 I see that one issue could be simply too less validation samples taken for the loss.
 Due to this, I think I was seeing very low losses while training (on evaluation).
 Which were not reproducible.
 With repeating 50 times, I'm able to get reasonable numbers.
+/home/ubuntu/ashesh/training/disentangle/2204/D3-M3-S0-L0/7

+I think one may repeat the training factor to 10 times as well.
+This will help in ensuring that most time is not spent on running the validation only.